idkjs/relay-graphql-quickstart/ReasonRelay.md

 );
 ```

-Here we are calling `RelayEnv.re` to get access to our ReasonRelay assets.
+Here we are passing `RelayEnv.re` environment to ReasonRelay's context provider to get access to our ReasonRelay assets throughout the app.
 We still don't have `App.re` so if you ran `yarn watch` in a terminal, the reason compiler will be giving us an error.
 Run `yarn watch` to start compile your reason code to see it.

 Let create `App.re` to fix it.
 Run `touch src/App.re` then add this code to it: